How Does Becoming Born Again Work? Back to contents ↑

 So this implies that you speak with your mouth as to what you believe as a testimony before God and men.

-Now that you have given your testimony about what Jesus has done for you, you have to realize that you are now "born of the Spirit", that is, you are now someone who has a 'live' connection with Jesus and God the father.
+Now that you have given your testimony about what Jesus has done for you, you have to realize that you are now "born of the Spirit", that is, you are now someone who has a 'live' connection with Jesus and God the father through the Holy Spirit.
 Without this spiritual birth, you are unable to see/ enter into the kingdom of God as explained to Nicodemus:

 Notice that Jesus says to become born again of water and of Spirit, water pointing to the baptizing in water through immersion in water and the Spirit pointing to the Holy Spirit.